Skip to main content

 • Teraslice will attempt to listen on port 45678, make sure to stop an local instance to prevent port collisions

-• The port for docker's elasticsearch instance listens on 49200, so you can check it at localhost:49200
+• The port for docker's opensearch instance listens on 49200, so you can check it at localhost:49200